iFrostizz/OctoPrint-CalibrationCompanion/README.md

 To guide yourself in the process, please check this video: https://www.youtube.com/watch?v=axBlXVRwt_s
 Filament Path Distance corresponds to the distance that will be travelled by the filament in the extruder.
-In the video, a mark is made at 120mm, minus 20mm for the measurement which gives us 100mm.
+In the video, a mark is made at 120 mm, minus 20 mm for the measurement which gives us 100 mm.
 You can change this value for your convenience.
 The "Get Estep Value" button will get your current steps/mm for the extruder.
 You can also enter a custom value.
 If you want to make the filament go backwards instead, you can check the box.
-The Final Estep Value will be computed and displayed in the disabled input box, and you can apply it using the Apply Final Esteps button.
+The Final Estep Value will be computed and displayed in the disabled input box, and you can apply it using the "Apply Final Esteps" button.

 ### Flow
 Printing a hollow cube to adjust the flow.
-Measure all the sides precisely several times on the middle using a caliper and average the values.
+Measure all the sides precisely several times in the middle using a caliper and average the values.
 Compare the average with your nozzle diameter and do this calculation: finalFlow = (100*nozzleDiameter)/averagedMeasurement

 ### Retraction, Temperature, Acceleration Tuning